top of page

 • Returning to skiing after a long off-season

-Unlike many sports, skiing places sustained eccentric load on the quadriceps, rapid valgus and rotational forces through the knee and continuous trunk control demands, often for hours at a time.
+Unlike many sports, skiing places sustained eccentric load on the quadriceps, rapid valgus and rotational forces through the knee, and continuous trunk control demands, often for hours at a time.

 The Most Important Injury Prevention Principles